alidaf/raspberryPi/README.md

 A collection of ALSA experimentation to learn more and help me develop a spectrum analyser and digital VU metering.
 Not currently useful.

+###testPiALSA and testPiInfo

+Programs to test the piALSA and piInfo libraries.
 ---
 #### Instructions for installing the package manually in Tiny Core Linux and it's derivatives.